LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Experiments

 \section{Experiments}

-\textbf{Implementation Details.} In all our experiments, we use the Stable Diffusion model~\cite{rombach2022high} with the ChilloutMix checkpoint\footnote{\url{https://huggingface.co/windwhinny/chilloutmix}} for its high-quality image generation capability.
+\paragraph{Implementation Details.} In all our experiments, we use the Stable Diffusion model~\cite{rombach2022high} with the ChilloutMix checkpoint\footnote{\url{https://huggingface.co/windwhinny/chilloutmix}} for its high-quality image generation capability.
 Our approach leverages pre-trained LoRA models, eliminating the need to train individual LoRA models from scratch and significantly reducing computational overhead.
 During the merging process, we use a learning rate of $1e^{-4}$, a margin parameter \(m\) of 0.5 to control separation between positive and negative pairs during contrastive learning, and a regularization coefficient $\lambda_{\text{delta}}$ of 0.001 to ensure sparsity in the learned delta.
 All experiments, including model outputs, and processing, were conducted on an NVIDIA A100 GPU at Virginia Tech.
 Combining 12 concepts is highly efficient, typically taking about 5 minutes, which makes our approach scalable and practical for real-world applications that require seamless integration of multiple concepts.
 For our experiments, we utilize pre-trained single-concept LoRA and/or ED-LoRA models as the starting point.

-\textbf{Baselines.} We evaluate our approach against several state-of-the-art baselines in multi subject customization, including: DB-LoRA~\cite{ruiz2023dreambooth}, $\mathcal{P}+$~\cite{voynov2023p+}, Custom Diffusion~\cite{kumari2023multi}, Mix-of-Show~\cite{gu2023mix}, and Orthogonal Adaptation~\cite{po2024orthogonal}.
-Each method employs a different strategy for merging fine-tuned models.
+\paragraph{Baselines.} We evaluate our approach against several state-of-the-art baselines in multi subject customization, including: DB-LoRA~\cite{ruiz2023dreambooth}, $\mathcal{P}+$~\cite{voynov2023p+}, Custom Diffusion~\cite{kumari2023multi}, Mix-of-Show~\cite{gu2023mix}, and Orthogonal Adaptation (OA)~\cite{po2024orthogonal}.
 For DB-LoRA, Federated Averaging (FedAvg) is used to merge models.
 Custom Diffusion utilizes its optimization-based method for merging, while Mix-of-Show merges using gradient fusion.
 Orthogonal Adaptation introduces orthogonal transformations to mitigate concept interference during merging.
 In the case of $\mathcal{P}+$, no fine-tuning of model weights is performed; instead, merging is achieved by directly querying each concept's token embedding.